ccxt/ccxt/wiki/Manual.md

 - `options`: An exchange-specific associative dictionary containing special keys and options that are accepted by the underlying exchange and supported in CCXT.

+- `precisionMode`: The exchange decimal precision counting mode, read more about [Precision And Limits](#precision-and-limits)

 See this section on [Overriding exchange properties](https://github.com/ccxt/ccxt/wiki/Manual#overriding-exchange-properties-upon-instantiation).

 #### Exchange Metadata